 When it comes to email, there are many innovations designed to help.
 Outlook has a suite of built-in organizational tools, and Gmail constantly adds new features and productivity apps.

 But as someone who uses email professionally — and who gets hundreds of messages per day — those tools aren’t quite as powerful as I’d like.
 That’s why I’m a big fan of SaneBox, a subscription service that uses artificial intelligence to automatically streamline my inbox.

 SaneBox’s goal is to help people focus on what matters.
 It automates the most tedious tasks associated with email management by identifying and filtering less important messages into a separate folder (called SaneLater).
-Here’s a quick video that shows how it works:
+Here’s a link to a quick video that shows how it works.